Hiteshsubnani/codebooky/README.md

 # codebooky
-A webpage made using html, css, javascript, Bootstrap and Django
+A website made using html, css, javascript, Bootstrap and Django